- 1 in 10 students are likely to be dyslexic

 ‘I always coped at school but now I’m really struggling and I don’t know why.’
 First year student on BA course

-- Every year a significant number of first year college students unexpectedly find they are failing
+- Every year a significant number of first year college and university students unexpectedly find they are failing

-- Many of these students are discovered to be dyslexic
+- Many of these students are discovered to be dyslexic/dyspraxic

 - Students on HE courses may be eligible for the Disabled Students Allowance (DSA)

-- The majority of colleges and universities provide excellent support for their dyslexic students.
+- The majority of colleges and universities provide excellent support for their dyslexic/dyspraxic students.

 Dyslexia Solutions for Students